Sian Hooper, Co-Head of HR, APAC at Bloomberg

 Sian Hooper is an accomplished, regional HR leader with more than 20 years of experience across HR and People roles in investment banking, professional services, retail, and in her current capacity as Co-Head of HR for APAC at Bloomberg.

 She is passionate about empowering and leading diverse teams, creating tangible outcomes for employees, and driving meaningful HR transformations.
+Originally from the UK, Sian has lived in Hong Kong and worked across APAC for 14 years, developing valuable insights into one of the world's most complex regions.

 What The Fog* 2024, APAC’s First Menopause EVENT